Kentucky: Leading the Way Toward an Electric Future

-Kentucky is the premier location in the U.S. to manufacture electric vehicles and their parts.
-Everything that goes into the life cycle of an electric vehicle — from motors to batteries to recycling — can all be made and shipped to anywhere in the country easily.
+Kentucky is the premier location in the United States to manufacture electric vehicles and their parts.
+Everything that goes into the life cycle of an electric vehicle — from motors to batteries to recycling — can all be made and shipped from Kentucky to anywhere in the country quickly and efficiently.
 Competitive energy pricing, ample land with the ideal geographic location, a knowledgeable workforce and the best shipping and supply system add up to winning combination that positions the commonwealth as an industry leader.

-As the nation’s leading producer of light vehicles per capita, Kentucky is a particularly great fit for automotive-related businesses.
-These companies benefit not only from Kentucky’s best-in-class cost of doing business and supportive corporate environment, but their employees also enjoy the shorter commute times, lower cost of living and several other advantages that lead to a higher quality of life.
+As the nation's leading producer of light vehicles per capita, Kentucky is a particularly great fit for automotive-related businesses.
+These companies benefit not only from Kentucky's best-in-class cost of doing business and supportive corporate environment, but their employees also enjoy shorter commute times, lower cost of living and numerous other advantages that lead to a higher quality of life.

 Facts You Should Know